Kilonova24/Novafield/README.md

 * Revelation - A Main Quest Overhaul
 * Take Your Time

+QoL Features
+* SmartHeal: Favorite this aid item to automatically use the most suitable healing item from your inventory, freeing up favorite slots.
+No need to favorite med, trauma, and emergency packs anymore.
+* Smart Inventory: Found in the Decorations builder in your ship under the Miscellaneous tab.
+Will automatically transfer resources and other items (like ammo you are not using) to your ship’s inventory whenever you enter your ship.
+  * Tip: Transfer grenades and mines to the Smart Inventory to set a carry limit on that item.
+You want to do this for the explosives you like or Smart Inventory will automatically transfer all of your grenades and mines to the ship’s inventory.
+You can keep transferring a single Frag Grenade in your inventory to set the carry limit you want.
+Setting the Smart Inventory Frag Grenade to 5 will make it so you cannot pick up more than 5 Frag Grenades out in the world.
+* Vehicles: REV-8-Pro, Better Deimog, HopeTech Hammer V
+* Faction Quests Give Skill Points: The UC Vanguard, Freestar Rangers, and Ryujin questlines grant skill points.
+* Apotheosis - Powers Overhaul: Overhauls powers for improved utility and immersion (see mod page).
+* Revelation - Main Quest Overhaul: Removes the temple grind.
+Powers are now earned from artifacts after completing the first temple.
+* Warriors Better Scanner: Scanner rework.
+* NPC Enhancer Gun: Take off ALL modded clothing on YOUR player character before applying the CharGen presets on followers.
+Make sure to put your name and your pronouns when saving the character.
+* Ship Builder Configurator: Go to the Gameplay Options and change any of the Ship Builder settings to your preferences.

 ## Pre-install

 1. Make sure you have a clean version of Starfield installed.
 If you modded Starfield with Vortex, you will have to reinstall the game.